aionnetwork/aion-docs/kernel/smart-contracts-demo-dapp.md

 {
   "type": "warning",
   "title": "Unlock Accounts",
   "body": "The provided repository for the demo app automatically unlocks your account.
-However, in practice you will not be able to deploy your smart contract without having unlocked your account either manually or in code.
+However, in practice, you will not be able to deploy your smart contract without having unlocked your account either manually or in code.
 Steps to manually unlock your account can be found [here](https://docs.aion.network/docs/using-aion-web3-console#section-unlock-account)."
 }
 [/block]